Quantco/spox/docs/manual/overview.rst

 Graphs
 ------

 To construct a computational graph we need to introduce some variables.
-This is done by constructing a special *argument* ``Var`` (sometimes called a *source* or *graph input*), with the public ``argument(typ: Type) -> Var`` function.
+This is done by constructing a special *argument* ``Var`` (sometimes called a *source* or *graph input*), with the public ``spox.argument(typ: Type) -> Var`` function.

 Once such a placeholder is constructed, any operator constructors may be used on it.
 After construction, you can build the graph with ``build(inputs: Dict[str, Var], outputs: Dict[str, Var]) -> onnx.ModelProto``.
-When building, only nodes which are necessary to compute the requested ``Var`` are included, and ``Var`` belonging to ``inputs`` must have been returned by ``argument``.

 If a computational graph contains operations from different versions of the standard, Spox will attempt to update all operators to the newest version observed in the graph.
-This process is known as *adapting* and is achieved with the public ONNX API, though on a more fine-grained level.
-Note that ONNX does not expose functionality to adapt ``ai.onnx.ml`` operators.
+This "adapting" functionality is provided by the upstream ``onnx`` package but is currently only available for operators of the ``ai.onnx`` domain (i.e. not ``ai.onnx.ml``).

 Running
 -------